 Wide plank of wood for contacts

-You can teach your dog contacts using a wide plank of wood that you paint with a mix of sand and paint to give it some grip.
+There’s no need to buy big, expensive agility obstacles to teach the basics.
+You can teach your dog contacts using a thick, wide plank of wood that you paint with a mix of sand and paint or rubber chip to give it some grip.
 Rest the plank on a bucket or a step on one end so it’s on an incline.
 You can also turn it into a mini agility seesaw by placing a small round log underneath it in the middle.

 Styrofoam or cardboard box wall jumps